terraform-google-modules/terraform-google-cloud-datastore/README.md

 Argument Reference:

 - source: Path to the module's folder
-- credentials: File path of a service account with access to managing Datastore.
 - project: The project id to manage datastore indexes for.
 - indexes: The contents of an [index file](https://cloud.google.com/datastore/docs/tools/indexconfig#Datastore_About_index_yaml).
   This can be extracted from a file on disk using "${file(var.index_file_path)}"